ethersphere/bee/CONTRIBUTING.md

 - Keep in mind that the Bee team is responsible for maintaining the codebase and therefore has the right to make final decisions.
 - Likewise any [brilliant jerks](https://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html), spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

-Congratulations :tada::tada: The Bee team thanks you :sparkles:.